subquery/documentation/docs/README.md

       <li>
         <div class="title">What is SubQuery?</div>
         <div class="content">
           <p>SubQuery is an open-source blockchain data indexer.
 It provides developers with faster and decentralised APIs.
-It allows them to build powerful multi-chain apps without wasting hours on indexing and quickly querying data.</p>
+It allows you to build powerful multi-chain apps without wasting hours on indexing and quickly querying data.</p>
           <span class="more">
             <router-link :to="{path: '/faqs/faqs.html#what-is-subquery'}">READ MORE</router-link>
           </span>